iankelk/iankelk.github.io/blog/2024-05-06-chickens/index.md

 :::info[another convenient untruth]

 Most LLMs use a more complex neural architecture called a [*transformer*](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)), but again, we'll just simplify the idea for convenience.
-It makes no difference for this discussion, since transformers are also deterministic and require a chicken.
+It makes no difference for this discussion, since transformers are also deterministic and require a chicken for generative tasks.

 :::